Earnings Withholding Orders: What Employers Need to Know

 ---|---|---|---|

-These limitations help to ensure that employees still have money left over to support themselves.
+The garnishment limits help ensure that employees still have money left over to support themselves.
 Workers earning below-poverty wages especially benefit from these limits.
 If someone is earning less than $218 a week, they’re most likely struggling already, and being forced to pay an old debt could be detrimental to their livelihood.

 Examples of Paycheck Amounts Subject to Garnishment